Motoki878/Network-Quantifications/README.md

 # Description of fig7c.m

-   This program products data set for plotting the Venn diagram to compare between high KC nodes and FV nodes.
+   This program products data set for plotting the Venn diagram to compare between high K-Core nodes and FVS (Feedback Vertex Set) of nodes.

 ------------------
    # Reference